• Posted Date: 05/02/2023

 So can pharmacists prescribe antibiotics?

 For a pharmacist to prescribe antibiotics, they need to be qualified as a Pharmacist Independent Prescriber.
 Undoubtedly there is a good reason why antibiotics are restricted in the UK.
 Without qualified healthcare professionals’ advice, antibiotics can cause more harm and can lead to resistance.
 Hence it’s compulsory to see your GP or qualified pharmacist who can make a thorough assessment and prescribe antibiotics.
-To get other medical services from a pharmacy ask what qualifications and services they have.
+To get other medical services from a pharmacy, ask what qualifications and services they have.

 Stuart Hendy